Jeongbinheo/2018-1-JAVA-TERMPROJECT/README.md

 this variable will have the random number 1 to 10 by using Math.random().

-And Ather this code, you can understand how r is available as probability.
+And from after this code, you can understand how r is available as probability.

 >> CODE
 ```c